 Training programs are updated as new policies, procedures and topics are available.
 Training programs are available upon request anytime of the year and will be customized for specific groups.
-Training is routine-ly provided via the college network of interactive video so students, faculty and staff at all Great Basin College locations benefit from the topics offered.
-Requests for training on a specific topic or for a specific class, club or department should be sent to the Director of Environmental Health, Safety & Security at patricia.anderson@gbcnv.edu.
+Training is routinely provided via the college network of interactive video so students, faculty and staff at all Great Basin College locations benefit from the topics offered.
+Requests for training on a specific topic or for a specific class, club or department should be sent to the Campus Safety and Security Department at campus.security@gbcnv.edu.